Last updated on: May 17, 2024

 What is the Standard Mileage Rate?

-The standard mileage rate is the default cost per mile to drive established by the Internal Revenue Service (IRS) for taxpayers who claim a tax deduction on an IRS form for the cost of using a vehicle for business expenses, charitable or medical purposes, and even moving expenses.
+The standard mileage rate is the default cost per mile to drive established by the Internal Revenue Service (IRS).
+It is for taxpayers who claim a tax deduction on an IRS form for the cost of using a vehicle for business expenses, charitable or medical purposes, and even moving expenses.
 This federal mileage rate varies depending on the type of expense and is adjusted annually by the IRS.

 How the IRS sets mileage rates